Henry Sinclair, 4th Lord Sinclair: Notable offices

 Henry Sinclair, 4th Lord Sinclair sat as a Baron of Parliament on 14 January 1488.
 On 4 December 1488, Confirmation issued to him and his wife Margaret, the lands of Cousland, house and fortalice, and Ravenscraig with the adjacent lands of Woolston, Carberry and Dubbo.

 Lord Sinclair is mentioned with frequent involvement in the Orcadian dominions.
 As the Tacksman of the Isles he granted an annuity to the Bishop of Orkney on 6 August 1485.
-On 28 May 1489 Lord Sinclair received several grants including a 13-year lease of Orkney and Shetland, the custody of Kirkwall Castle with the fortalices, and the Justicary, Folderie and Balliatus for 13 years.
+On 28 May 1489 Lord Sinclair received several grants including a 13-year lease of Orkney and Shetland, the custody of Kirkwall Castle with the fortalices, and the Justicary, Foudery and Balliatus for 13 years.
 It is also likely that through his influence an Act of the Scottish Parliament was passed in 1503 for the annulment of all foreign laws within that realm and to spare the native laws of Orkney and Shetland.
 In 1503, he had sasine of the lands of Newburgh.

-Lord Sinclair was made Master of the Artillery on 13 March 1510, for a fee of £100 a year, deducted from his Orkney accounts.
+The poet and translator Gavin Douglas mentions that Lord Sinclair was an inspiration for his version of the Aeneid.
+Sinclair may known Gavin Douglas at the royal court.
+Sinclair was made Master of the Artillery on 13 March 1510, for a fee of £100 a year, deducted from his Orkney accounts.
 His main residence was at Ravenscraig Castle.
 He was on bad terms with the inhabitants of Dysart as shown by a complaint made against him by John Wynde, burgess of Dysart.
 In 1512, he was the captain of the Scottish flagship, the Great Michael.

 Shortly before his death his sold eight pieces of ordance to the King for £100 which was paid to his widow.
-He was killed at the Battle of Flodden on 9 September 1513.
+Henry Sinclair was killed at the Battle of Flodden on 9 September 1513.